WHots/Powershell-Stuff/Networking/Certificates/readme.md

-please script in same directory as certificate, rename certificate to "cert.crt"
+Place rename your cert file to  "cert.crt"  ...
+Make sure cert file is in the same directory as this script.